Classifying spaces of finite groups of tame representation type

 \end{theorem}

-It should be possible to classify the indecomposable modules in the singularity category $\Dsg(C^*BG)$ in this case, given that $C^*BG$ is formal.
-After all, the singularity category of graded modules over $H^*BG$, which is equivalent to the category of maximal Cohen--Macaulay modules, is well understood.
-The obstruction is that we don't know whether every object in $\Dsg(C^*BG)$ is equivalent to an object with zero differential.
-We make further comments on this situation in Section~\ref{se:Dsg-SD1}.

 The second case in which we are able to make essentially complete computations is where the Sylow $2$-subgroups of $G$ are semidihedral, $G$ has a normal subgroup $K$ of index two with generalised quaternion Sylow $2$-subgroups, and $K$ has no normal subgroups of index two.
 This case is very similar to the case discussed above.
 In particular, again it turns out that the basic algebra of the principal block admits a grading, that endows the cohomology with a second, internal grading.
 The computations are similar, except that the degrees of various elements have changed.
-Again the cochain algebra $C^*BG$ is formal as an $A_\infty$ algebra.
+Again the cohomology ring $H^*BG$ is formal as an $A_\infty$ algebra.
 The corresponding theorems can be found in Sections~\ref{se:SD2} to~\ref{se:Ainfty-SD2}.
-And again, it should be possible to classify the indecomposable modules in $\Dsg(C^*BG)$ in this case, with the same obstruction as in the previous case.

 The remaining case is the one where the Sylow $2$-subgroups of $G$ are semidihedral, $G$ has a normal subgroup $K$ of index two with dihedral Sylow $2$-subgroups, and $K$ has no normal subgroups of index two.
-In this case, $C^*BG$ is not formal, but we compute $H_*(\Omega BG\twohat)$ (Theorem~\ref{th:SD3-HOmegaBGtwohat}) using the method of squeezed resolutions from~\cite{Benson:2009b}, since the Eilenberg--Moore spectral sequence is difficult to ungrade directly.
+In this case, $H^*BG$ is not formal, but we compute $H_*(\Omega BG\twohat)$ (Theorem~\ref{th:SD3-HOmegaBGtwohat}) using the method of squeezed resolutions from Section~\ref{se:squeezed}, since the Eilenberg--Moore spectral sequence is difficult to ungrade directly.
 The information in this case remains rather incomplete.